Toulon overpower meek Glasgow to win Challenge Cup

 Sebastian Cancelliere and Steyn salvaged some pride for Glasgow, but Toulon fittingly had the last laugh as Ihaia West crossed with two minutes remaining to clinch the club's first Challenge Cup.

 Toulon had heroic performances from Serin, Nayacalevu, Cheslin Kolbe and Charles Ollivon among a battalion of others, but all eyes turned to Parisse at the end.

 The wonder man was excellent as he has been for practically every day of his extraordinary career.

-The Glasgow fans might not have been minded to salute him but everybody else in rugby would have done so heartily.
+The Glasgow fans might not have been minded to salute him, but everybody else in rugby would have done so heartily.
 He'll be exiting the game in the blink of an eye but the legacy?
 Sensational, absolutely sensational.

 Glasgow were quietly confident that they could spoil the farewell, but it would have required them to turn up in Dublin to do that and they didn't.
 In body, yes.
 In attitude and accuracy and every last thing you need to win big finals?
 Nowhere close.
 They'll have a world of regrets over this drubbing.